crashtest00/ME580/README.md

 # ME580

 This repo contains source code and documentation for my ME580 student project.
-This text file was created with emacs.

 Course Details:
 University of North Dakota